Buck Danny: Tanguy et Laverdure crossovers

 Buck Danny crosses over several times with Tanguy et Laverdure.

 Buck is first shown on his own in the adventure Escadrille des Cigognes, talking with two Australian pilots in the canteen of a USAF base in Europe.
 Buck and his sidekicks also appear in some of the illustrations for the adventure Canon Bleu Ne Rèpond Plus.
 In this story the two French pilots meet Buck Danny and his US Navy squadron of F-8 Crusaders in the US base of Thule.
 Another tribute is also present at the end of the Tanguy Et Laverdure story Prisonniers Des Serbes where Erneste Laverdure is reading the Buck Danny album Les Agresseurs.

 Buck, Tumbler and especially Tuckson play an important role in the album Rencontre De Trois Type.
 This adventure is placed at Nellis AFB during one of the periodical "Red Flag" exercises on which the Rafale and Mirage 2000 of French Air Force are involved.
 Buck Danny and his friends help the French aviators to bring a dangerous group of saboteurs to justice who are carrying out attacks against French Rafale fighters, helped by an accomplice journalist, to disqualify the aircraft in the aviation newspapers.
 In this adventure Lady X also appears, involved in the plot against the French aircraft.

 Buck, Tuckson and Tumbler are also shown in the second volume of the series Angel Wings.
 They are depicted watching Jinx Falkenburg during her concert which many squadrons were invited to.
 The Angel Wings adventure is placed during WWII, in the Burma area, thus in the same period during which Buck Danny and friends are on duty with the Flying Tigers.

 Conversely, there is also a cross-over with Tanguy and Laverdure appearing in one of Buck Danny's episodes: in the duet of albums (36 & 37) where Buck, Tumb and Sonny join the Blue Angels and participate in an international exhibition; they compete against (amongst others) both Tanguy and Laverdure representing France, and Dan Cooper representing Canada.

 In 2016 a special box set was published by Dupuis, Dargaud, and Zephyr, dedicated to Buck Danny and Tanguy et Laverdure.
 The box included the 'Buck Danny Classic' adventure Les Fantomes Du Soleil Levant, the 'Tanguy et Laverdure Classic' adventure Menace Sur Mirage F1 and a short black and white crossover (La Rencontre) between the two series placed in 1965, written and drawn by Zumbiehl, Buendia and Philippe.

 English publications

+In 1970/71, the strip was briefly reprinted in TV 21.

 Several albums have been translated into English, including Mission Apocalypse in 1988, and Mystery In The Antarctic (Mystère en Antarctique) in 2005.

 Cinebook Ltd have been publishing English language translations of Buck Danny since 2009.